 Member Application

 DISCLAIMER: Completion of this form or the accompanying questionnaire in no way ensures admittance as a “Member” into the BIZPAC.us association of business owners, (BIZPAC), a wholly owned business unit of JL Trahan Corporation.
-Admittance decisions will be made by the Angel Network’s Executive Committee at its sole discretion.BIZPACy MemberBIZPAC Member’s rights and privileges shall be defined and amended from time to time as determined by BIZPAC and shall include participation in members only meetings, events and community initiatives.
+BIZPAC reserves the right to admit, deny admittance to or cancel the membership of any Member in BIZPAC at its sole discretion at any time.
+Member’s rights and privileges shall be defined and amended from time to time as determined by BIZPAC and shall include participation in members only meetings, events and community initiatives.